imran-parray/Web-Sec-CheatSheet/sqlmap.md

 __Testing a pattern of URL's__

--If we have test for a URL scheme injection like
+-cIf we have test for a URL scheme injection like

 ```console
 http://signisasia.net/books/1/view
 http://signisasia.net/books/2/view
 http://signisasia.net/books/3/view
 ```

+- The following URL's can be used to test all the URL's

 ```console
 sqlmap -u http://signisasia.net/books/*/view --dbs
 ```